c08oprkiua/ModuleAssistant/README.md

 ### USE THIS AT YOUR (CODE'S) OWN RISK!!!

-Helper tool for making engine modules in Godot 4 (and 3, technically).
+Helper tool for making engine modules in Godot 4 and 3.